You Were Meant for Me (Jewel song): Composition

+Release

+"You Were Meant for Me" was serviced to US contemporary hit radio on October 15, 1996.
+Following its release as a commercial single later in the year, the song appeared on the Billboard Hot 100, climbing to a peak of number two in April 1997.
+As the single began descending the chart, radio stations began airing the B-side, "Foolish Games", and it soon garnered enough airplay to become the new A-side according to Billboard chart rules.
+Although the single was deleted from retail in July 1997, constant airplay kept "Foolish Games" / "You Were Meant for Me" within the upper reaches of the Hot 100.
+On October 7, 1997, the single was re-released to retail.
+With physical sales now combined with airplay points, the single re-entered the top 10, reaching number seven early the following month.
+In December, the single spent its 56th week on the Hot 100, surpassing Everything but the Girl's "Missing" as the longest-lasting single on the ranking at the time.
+In total, it spent 65 weeks on the Hot 100.

 Critical reception

-Steve Baltin from Cash Box picked "You Were Meant for Me" as Pick of the Week, writing that "this simple, charming pop ditty shows why Jewel’s star is rising at a meteoric rate, with no sign of slowing down."
-He added, "A staple of VH1 and Triple A for the past couple of months, Jewel has just landed a role in the star-studded pop version of The Wizard Of Oz.
-The ensuing publicity from that, coupled with the previous success of “Who Will Save Your Soul”, should break this song out in a big way.
-It couldn’t happen to a more deserving artist or song."
+Steve Baltin from Cash Box picked "You Were Meant for Me" as Pick of the Week, writing that "this simple, charming pop ditty shows why Jewel's star is rising at a meteoric rate, with no sign of slowing down."
+He added, "A staple of VH1 and Triple A for the past couple of months, Jewel has just landed a role in the star-studded pop version of The Wizard of Oz.
+The ensuing publicity from that, coupled with the previous success of 'Who Will Save Your Soul', should break this song out in a big way.
+It couldn't happen to a more deserving artist or song."
 Another editor, Daina Darzin complimented it as "a sweetly affecting, charming tune whose easy groove showcases her effortless, lovely voice."
 British magazine Music Week gave it four out of five, describing it as "[an] acoustic cross-fertilisation of Tori Amos and Alanis Morissette."